Our Research Areas.

 Do you collaborate with industry partners?

 Yes, in addition to city and government partners, we regularly engage on research with industry partners, both large and small.
-For example, we have active collaborations with Microsoft and ESRI, Inc. We also have deep expertise with proprietary industry data.
+We also have deep expertise with proprietary industry data.
 For more information about our industry affiliates program, visit ideas.gatech.edu and please get in touch.

 What types of research projects do you specialize in?

-Our areas of interest include energy, environmental policy and management; as well as science, technology and innovation policy.
+Our areas of interest include energy, environmental policy and transportation; as well as science, technology and innovation policy.
+We have more than $1M in sponsored research activity supporting students.

 Are you available for press quotes or media interviews?

+Thank you.
 We’re happy to speak to reporters covering stories on topics related to our research in energy, transportation and other smart cities topics.
 We generally do not give quotes for stories not directly relevant to our research areas.
-For the latest lab news and updates, please follow us on Twitter and Instagram profiles at DSPlab_GT
+For the latest lab news and updates, please follow us on LinkedIn (https://www.linkedin.com/company/datasciencepolicygt) Twitter and Instagram profiles at @DSPlab_GT ; thanks for visiting.

 DSP Lab news + press.